 Despite your best efforts to protect your leather, your valuable and heavily-used leather apparel and furniture can be damaged.
 Because leather can bond to itself, there are simple techniques that you can use to repair unsightly scratches.

 3 steps for leather scratch repairWhile the unsightly blemish of a scratch may seem permanent, many scratches in leather can be fixed or at the very least diminished.
 Leather is a very versatile and resilient material.

-The first step for repairing a scratch is to contact the manufacturer of your leather accessory, apparel, or furniture.
+1. Contact the manufacturerThe first step for repairing a scratch is to contact the manufacturer of your leather accessory, apparel, or furniture.
 Manufacturers often have special instructions and advice that can help you with your specific piece.
-Not all leathers are the same so it is helpful to identify the type of leather with which you are working.
+Not all leathers are the same, so it is helpful to identify the type of leather you're working with.

 While there is no guarantee that you can remove a deep scratch, these steps can help you try to repair and lessen the appearance of the damage.